ben-laufer/DMRichR/README.md

 [enrichR](https://cran.r-project.org/web/packages/enrichR/vignettes/enrichR.html) enables the [Enrichr](https://amp.pharm.mssm.edu/Enrichr/) approach, which is based on gene symbols and uses the closest gene to a DMR.
 It works for all mammalian genomes.
 While it doesn't utilize genomic coordinates or background regions, it offers a number of extra databases.

-##### Plots
+##### REVIGO and Plots

-Finally, `DMRichR::GOplot()` will take the significant results from of all tools, slim them using [REVIGO](http://revigo.irb.hr), and then plot the top least dispensable significant terms.
+Finally, `DMRichR::REVIGO()` will take the significant results from of all tools, slim them using [REVIGO](http://revigo.irb.hr), and then `DMRichR::GOplot()` will plot the top least dispensable significant terms.
 This reduces the redundancy of closey related terms and allows for a more comprehensive overview of the top ontologies.

 #### 12) Machine Learning